Image

 Isolation and Quarantine Protocol

 This protocol provides general information regarding isolation and quarantine.
-Any directives provided by Health and Wellness Center or the Lehigh Occupational Health nurse supersede what appears here.
+Any directives provided by Health & Wellness Center or a health provider supersede what appears here.

 Isolation